KorfLab/IME/README.md

 This data — for A. thaliana — shows that IMEter scores drop very quickly after the first 400 bp or so, and then reach a uniform level.
 The average scores are fairly low due to presence of thousands of introns with zero IMEter scores.

+The end of the fourth output file, will look something like this (for A. thaliana):

+	90      7.54
+	91      7.98
+	92      8.50
+	93      9.17
+	94      9.96
+	95      10.96
+	96      12.13
+	97      13.67
+	98      16.05
+	99      19.71
+	100     39.61

+This can be simply be interpreted as follows:

++ Any IMEter score (v2.1) greater than 39.61 puts that intron into the 100th percentile of all intron scores.
++ A score between 7.98 and 8.49 would put an intron into the 91st percentile.
++ Note, this file does not show the absolute highest score observed.